celestial-d/TreeBuilder/README.md

 # TreeBuilder

-The repo is used to visulize the kernel function graph of traces captured through ftrace or QEMU.
+The repo is used to visulize the kernel function graph of traces captured through FTrace or QEMU.